 But what if I told you that being sick as an adult doesn’t have to suck as much?
-For less money and less stress, telemedicine — the use of medical information exchanged from one site to another via electronic communications (think two-way video, email, and smartphones) - provides health care from a distance and improves patients’ clinical needs.
+For less money and less stress, telemedicine — the use of medical information exchanged from one site to another via electronic communications (think two-way video, email, and smartphones) — can provide health care from a distance and improves patients’ clinical needs.

 "We can remotely fly aircraft and send missiles through doors halfway around the world and watch from a remote command center or office but we cannot improve remote care of patients?" said Mark Darrah, CEO and founder of Athena GTX, a company that designs tech and software platforms as full telemedicine packages for physicians.
 "To me, this is not acceptable."

-Agreed.
 Let’s look at telemedicine further:

 It’s covered (a little)

 You know what can be annoying?
 Insurance.
-(Gasp!)
-Yes, I write for an insurance web site, but yes, sometimes I find it annoying.
+Yes, I write for an insurance web site, and yes, sometimes I find it annoying.
 But I still find it beneficial and necessary.
 I (and you and we) insure for the unforeseen, and it is always better to be safe than sorry.
 I have health insurance, cell phone insurance, life insurance, renter’s insurance, and if I had a car, I'd have auto insurance.
 When I buy a house, I will have homeowner’s insurance and if I were a better dog mom, I would have pet insurance.

-With telemedicine, the good news is that products, services, and reimbursement (excluding training or education) primarily stay the same as if you were being treated on site in a doctor’s office or medical clinic.
+With telemedicine, the good news is that products, services and reimbursement (excluding training or education) primarily stay the same as if you were being treated on site in a doctor’s office or medical clinic.

 It improves access

-"Thanks to telemedicine, all you need is an Internet connection and a webcam and you can have an online consultation with a board certified physician no matter where you are traveling in the U.S," said Dr. John Shufeldt, CEO and founder of MeMD, a leading telemedicine provider.
+"Thanks to telemedicine, all you need is an Internet connection and a webcam and you can have an online consultation with a board certified physician no matter where you are traveling in the U.S," said John Shufeldt, CEO and founder of MeMD, a telemedicine provider.

-"Telemedicine takes away the worry about cost," said Dr. Shufeldt.
+"Telemedicine takes away the worry about cost," said Shufeldt.
 "There are no surprises.
 Most telemedicine providers charge a flat fee per visit.
 A visit with MeMD will cost you $49, which is much cheaper than a co-pay to an out-of-network provider."

 "Our efforts have shown that increasing the breadth, depth, and availability of patient data to remote care providers significantly improves outcomes," said Darrah.
 "There is absolutely no reason in today’s technology-driven, connected-health world that better patient-centered care cannot be provided to our chronic disease patients no matter where they are."

-Photo credit: Ben Husmann
+Image: Ben Husmann